Esri/arcgis-maps-sdk-unity-samples/xr_sample_project/Assets/SampleViewer/Samples/XRTableTop/readme.md

-# Explore the World In Table Top XR
+# Explore the world in tabletop XR

 Move around in an ArcGIS World using Virtual Reality to move and fly through different cities
 ![Image of XR Table Top](XRTableTop.png)